Bearer/bearer/docs/guides/ci-setup.md

       sast: gl-sast-report.json
 ```

 These changes set the format to `gitlab-sast` and write an artifact that GitLab can use.
+Once run, the results of the security scan will display in the Security and Compliance section of the repository.

 ## Universal setup